-HARRIS COUNTY, Texas -- A 14-year-old boy could spend the rest of his life as sex offender on the registry for having sex with his 12-year-old girlfriend.
+HARRIS COUNTY, Texas - A 14-year-old could end up on the sex offender registry for life, according to his attorney.

-The Harris County District Attorney's Office did not comment on a pending juvenile case.
+The Harris County District Attorney’s Office declined to comment on the case since it involves juveniles.